horeaporutiu/blockchainWorshop/README.md

 5. On the right-hand-side, click `deploy`
 6. This should take you to a page showing you your business networks.
 Under the coffeetracker network, click `connect now`.

-## Modeling language - .cto file
+## 1. Learn the modeling language
-The Hyperledger Composer modeling language is an object-oriented language that is used to define the model of a business network.
+The [**Hyperledger Composer Modeling Language**](https://hyperledger.github.io/composer/latest/reference/cto_language.html) is an object-oriented language that is used to define the model of a business network.
 The .cto file (or the model file) is composed of the following elements:
 1. A single namespace
 2. Resource definitions - assets, transactions, participants, and events.